Garter Snake 36-V

 Resources:

-One of the most unique things about this group of snakes is the texture of their skin.
+One of the most unique things about this superfamily of snakes is the texture of their skin.
 Instead of the "normal" scales found on most snakes, the scales on these snakes stick up into points, which gives them the feel of a coarse file.
-Click on the image in the heading of this section to see the detail of the skin.

 • FAMILY ACROCHORDIDAE - FILE SNAKES